Do Medical Aids Cover Psychotherapy?

 – Incentive has 10% of your contribution going to the Health Saver

-– Summit has benefits paid at 100% of the scheme rate, subject to an annual limit and an overall limit per beneficiary.
+– Also the summit has benefits paid at 100% of the scheme rate, subject to an annual limit and an overall limit per beneficiary.

 All options provide for psychiatric disorders but are limited to network providers and are subject to PMBs and scheme protocols.